ckcollab/ericcarmichael/content/Diablo 2 Botting.md

 Tags: diablo 2, C#, hacking

-My favorite project (ever) was a Diablo II botting system I made ~10 years ago.
-If you've never played the game Diablo II, it's your typical nerdy Dungeons and Dragons kind of collect gear + level up + beat up monsters type of game.
+My favorite project (ever) was a Diablo II botting system I made in 2008.
+The summer before sophomore year of college.
+If you have never played the game Diablo II, it's your typical nerdy Dungeons and Dragons kind of collect gear + level up + beat up monsters type of game.